cogeotiff/rio-cogeo/README.rst

     -p, --cog-profile [jpeg|webp|zstd|lzw|deflate|packbits|raw] CloudOptimized GeoTIFF profile (default: deflate).
     --nodata NUMBER|nan             Set nodata masking values for input dataset.
     --add-mask                      Force output dataset creation with an internal mask (convert alpha band or nodata to mask).
-    --overview-level INTEGER        Overview level (if not provided, appropriate overview level will be selected until the smallest overview is smaller than the internal block size).
+    --overview-level INTEGER        Overview level (if not provided, appropriate overview level will be selected until the smallest overview is smaller than the value of the internal blocksize).
     --overview-resampling [nearest|bilinear|cubic|cubic_spline|lanczos|average|mode|gauss] Resampling algorithm.
     --overview-blocksize TEXT       Overview's internal tile size (default defined by GDAL_TIFF_OVR_BLOCKSIZE env or 128) -w, --web-optimized             Create COGEO optimized for Web.
+    --latitude-correction           Apply latitude correction to ensure max zoom equality for dataset accross different latitudes.
     --threads INTEGER
     --co, --profile NAME=VALUE      Driver specific creation options.See the documentation for the selected output driver for more information.
     -q, --quiet                     Suppress progress bar and other non-error output.
     --help                          Show this message and exit.

 - Check if a Cloud Optimized Geotiff is valid.